arpcard/rgi/README.rst

             --mapped MAPPED       filter reads based on mapped reads --coverage COVERAGE   filter reads based on coverage of reference sequence

-**Note: the mapq, mapped, and coverage filters are planned features and do not yet work.
+**Note: the mapq, mapped, and coverage filters are planned features and do not yet work (but are reported for manual filtering).
 Support for AMR bait capture methods (--include_baits) are forthcoming.**

 Run RGI from Docker
 -------------------